maximilianohrra/maximilianohrra/README.md

 ##### BIO

 - ⭐ Familiar with :
-       AWS Cloud EKS,ECS, API Gateway.
-       Jenkins,
+              - GCP, DO, cloud (AWS in minor way, but still).
-       IaC Terraform & Ansible
+              - IaC Terraform & Ansible.
-       Bash, Pwshell, Python.
-       Docker Compose.
-       Orchestration like Kubernetes.
+              - Orchestration like Kubernetes.
+              - Docker.
+              - Integration: Jenkins, BB bucket.
-       -
+              - Bash scripting.

 - 🌍 Cloud native + Machine learning is something I'm also interested in.
 - 😃 8 Years in IT industry.
+(I started as IT support man)
 - 🌱 Learning all about **Open Source**
 - 💬 Ping me about  **DevOps Culture**, **AWS**, **Automate Process**,**Mobile Development**, **React Native**
 - 📫 Reach me [On LinkedIn](https://www.linkedin.com/in/maximiliano-herrera-10626a180/)
 - 🧙 Fun fact: Lover of The Lord of The Rings movies.
+Also ⚽ fan

 ##### PRACTICE: CI/CD PIPE - INTEGRATION WITH BITBUCKET ON DO DROPLET
 https://bitbucket.org/maximilianhra/remindit-android/src/develop/